Multi-Factor Authentication

 NOTE

-Please note that the configuration of the MFA mechanism is done internally by EasySend.
+Please note that the configuration of the MFA mechanism is done internally by EasySend employees.
 For additional information, please contact our support team.

 MFA Configuration